cloudfour/SimpleSlideView/README.md

 ### Dynamic content

 This plugin was designed with static webpages in mind.
-It currently maintains jQuery/Zepto objects for the views available to it when instantiated.
+It currently maintains jQuery objects for the views available to it when instantiated.
 Because of this, it is not particularly well-suited for interfaces that load a large amount of content dynamically.
 There is [an existing issue for this](https://github.com/cloudfour/SimpleSlideView/issues/7); additional feedback, ideas and pull requests are welcome.

 ### Animation performance